 But how is there even the demand for these services?
 Online, delivered products now account for roughly 20% of modern purchasing.
 This means that online shopping is only going to grow as a market and warehousing, along with forklift use, is going to grow along with it.

-There is a global demand for Forklift Training.
+There is a global demand for Forklift Training and Forklift jobs.
 In the US, according to the Careerbuilder.com website, 1,515 adverts for forklift operators are shown.
 Compared to 1,748 jobs for all other warehouse professions, including dock workers, production, pickers, material handlers and package handlers, this represents a massive demand for Forklift Operators and drivers.
-According to the UK Bureau of Labor Statistics, this represents a projected growth of more than 12% for the next year.
+According to the UK Bureau of Labour Statistics, this represents a projected growth of more than 12% for the next year.

-With the increasing industrialisation of Asia, Africa, South America and Russia who are focusing on repairing and investing in energy infrastructure, forklift operators are in demand to move and organize pipeline components.
+With the increasing industrialisation of Asia, Africa, South America and Russia who are focusing on repairing and investing in energy infrastructure, forklift operators are in demand to move and organise pipeline components.

 Why is forklift training so important?

 Forklift driving is an incredibly technical art.
 It is an incredibly important aspect in the warehouse supply chain.
 Therefore, failure to properly execute this job can be disastrous to both the business and other warehouse workers.
 This means that proper and effective training is demanded for this modern, relevant profession.

 Read More about this from the Huffington Post…